vascopatricio/vibrantTissue/README.md

-# vibrantTissue
+# Vibrant Tissue

+Musical correlations for personal activities.
-Exploratory project to match clothing tastes to music tastes, crafting a unique profile that draws correlations between clothing styles and sound styles.
+Exploratory project to match music tastes to other everyday habits, crafting a unique profile that draws correlations between sound styles and personalities/social profiles/other activities.